vseryakov/backendjs/README.md

 ## RabbitMQ
 To configure the backend to use RabbitMQ for messaging set `queue-type=amqp` and `amqp-host=HOST` and optionally `amqp-options=JSON` with options to the amqp module.

+## Server/worker messaging

+When any of the supported queue systems is initialized there are 2 special subscriptions created for servers and workers.
+Every server and worker process subscribed to the corresponding queue (`ipc.serverQueue` and `ipc.workerQueue`) and listens for incoming messages.

+This is supposed to be used for distributing special messages to all workers or servers independently with special messages like configuration, setup, restart or any other action a running backend process should take.

+For example, to send all workers in a cluster a message to refresh config:

+    ipc.publish(ipc.workerQueue, { op: "init:config" })

+To update all master server caches:

+    ipc.publish(ipc.serverQueue, { op: "put", name: "counter", value: "123" })

 # Security configurations

 ## API only